What medical information is included in my record?

 Is it against HIPAA rules for you to have shared my information?

-No. HIPAA us to share your information with your other treating providers when information is used to support treatment, as is the case with HealthInfoNet.
+No. HIPAA allows us to share your information with your other treating providers when information is used to support treatment, as is the case with HealthInfoNet.
 In its contract with participating organizations HealthInfoNet is defined as a business associate under HIPAA.
 This allows HealthInfoNet to act as a “virtual medical record department” to collect and store medical records, and allow authorized providers to review and upload records.
 Having a third party manage medical records is common practice.

 What happens if there is inappropriate access or use (“breach”) of my HealthInfoNet record?